 12. Al lightweight rain jacket is a nice addition (not pictured).

 Note: All the clothes mentioned above are just examples of things that I thought looked good—I don’t have first-hand knowledge of the specific products, but I know the brands are high quality.
 Everything above can be found at REI (I think REI has about the best selection of travel stuff so I highly suggest them).
 Also, there are many more styles available, so I suggest taking a look around for things that match your fashion sense.

 iPod Touch/iPhone/iPad/Smart Phones/Etc.

 These devices replace many heavy travel essentials.
-They pretty much eliminate travel books and maps all together—this is a huge weight savings because travel books tend to be really heavy.
+They pretty much eliminate travel books and maps altogether—this is a huge weight saving because travel books tend to be really heavy.
 These devices can also pretty much do everything that a laptop can do and at a fraction of the weight.

 For those of you on a budget, I suggest an iPod touch.
 I’ve seen used ones for under $75.

 Compact Digital Camera: A big and bulky digital camera just isn’t compatible with ultralight backpacking.
 Look into buying one of the many tiny digital cameras available on the market.